msurdeanu/my-workflows-app/README.md

 ##### Cache access patterns

-If you look at all the examples above, you will see that writing an expression is sometimes quite challenging, because the expression is too long.
+As the examples above show, expressions can get long and hard to write.
-In addition, accessing the workflow run cache with a pattern such as `cache.get('sleepTime')` makes the expression harder to read.
+In addition, accessing the workflow run cache with a call such as `cache.get('sleepTime')` makes the expression harder to read.

-This is why the tool exposes a simplified alternative: **the cache access pattern feature**.
+This is why the tool provides a simpler alternative: **cache access patterns**.

-If we take one of the previous examples:
+Take one of the previous examples:

 ```yaml
 name: sleep.time